swcarpentry/git-novice/episodes/05-history.md

  git checkout -b <new-branch-name>

-HEAD is now at f22b25e Start notes on Mars as a base
+HEAD is now at f22b25e Start Sitrep with attack rate analysis
 ```

 The "detached HEAD" is like "look, but don't touch" here,